tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     *type fsin(pi/2)!
      0.000000000E+00*

+The correct answer is 1.
 It fails because there is no built-in function called `fsin` nor a built-in constant `pi`, but there *is* a `FSIN` function and a `PI` constant, so you must say this instead:

     *type FSIN(PI/2)!
      1.000000000E+00